mohammadrony/jenkins-docker-kubectl-setup-playbook/README.md

 ## Pre-requisites

-Prepare an Ansible connection from the control node to managed node using [Ansible setup](./pre-requisites/Ansible-setup-in-CentOS-9.md) document.
+Prepare an Ansible connection from the control node to the managed node using the [Ansible setup](./pre-requisites/Ansible-setup-in-CentOS-9.md) document.

 ### Prepare kubernetes cluster